Federal Government May Tighten Restrictions On Service Animals On Planes

 In recent years, some individual airlines have changed their policies on emotional support animals.
 A group of disability advocacy organizations have recently pushed the Department of Transportation to "stop the proliferation of a patchwork of service animal access requirements in airlines' service animal policies," according to the department.

-United Airlines changed its policies on emotional support animals in 2018 due to "a significant increase in onboard incidents involving these animals."
+United Airlines changed its policies on emotional support animals in 2018 because of "a significant increase in onboard incidents involving these animals."
 The customers needed to confirm that the animal has been "trained to behave properly in a public setting" and provide a letter from a veterinarian about the animal's health.